crowdin/vscode-crowdin/README.md

 ## Setup

-1. Prepare `crowdin.yml` or `crowdin.yaml` configuration file and add it to the needed workspace in Visual Studio.
+1. Prepare `crowdin.yml` or `crowdin.yaml` configuration file and add it to the needed workspace in Visual Studio Code.
 2. Install *Crowdin* plugin using one of the following methods:
     * open VS Code Extensions (**Ctrl+Shift+X**), search for *Crowdin* and click **Install**